DuSable Park (Chicago): A new DuSable Park

 In July 2005, Christopher Carley of the Fordham Company announced a new development project called the Fordham Spire.
 The Fordham Company pledged nearly $500,000 to assist in the development of the park, which was to adjoin the site of their new tower.
 But one year later Carley failed to obtain the necessary financing for his project, and the development of the adjacent tower was turned over to Garret Kelleher of Shelbourne Development and the building was renamed Chicago Spire.

 In late 2006, the Chicago Sun-Times reported that the project may be going forward with a compromise on the design being reached, but no further financial assistance was promised.
-In March 2007 Shelbourne Development, the new development company which renamed the adjacent project Chicago Spire, offered $6 million to finish the development of DuSable Park.
+In March 2007, Shelbourne Development, the new development company which renamed the adjacent project Chicago Spire, offered $6 million to finish the development of DuSable Park.
 In early May of the same year, that offer jumped to $9.6 million.

 Shelbourne offered their own design of the park which included a northbound ramp onto Lake Shore Drive for the adjacent Chicago Spire.
 To appease citizens and members of the DuSable Park Coalition, Shelbourne Development redesigned the northbound ramp to fit under Lake Shore Drive and use less park space.

 The Chicago Spire was later cancelled in early 2010, due to major setbacks.
+After additional remediation, a new plan was developed in 2023.